-We have residential campuses in Daytona Beach, Florida, and Prescott, Arizona, each offering vibrant on-campus learning experiences.
-Additionally, our Worldwide/Online Campus provides the flexibility needed to complete your education no matter your location with more than 110 sites worldwide and an award-winning online platform.
+Residential campuses are in Daytona Beach, Florida, and Prescott, Arizona — each offering vibrant on-campus learning experiences.
+Additionally, the Worldwide/Online Campus provides the flexibility students need to complete their education from virtually anywhere, with more than 110 global locations and an award-winning online platform.
 For more detailed campus information, visit erau.edu.

 Daytona Beach: 66.3%